lateralblast/just/README.md

 just.sh - a template that should would with most sh/bash compatible shells

-just.bash - a template that uses bash 4.0 and greated features like associative arrays
+just.bash - a template that uses bash 4.0 and greater features like associative arrays

 Goals
 -----